 These kinds of questions should be asked and answered in Phase Zero of the medical device development process.
 This often undervalued phase is critical in setting your team up for success.

 Create the Next MedTech Innovation by Partnering with Goddard

-Goddard’s team is passionate about creating impactful medical devices that prioritize quality and user-centered design.
-By partnering with a team of skilled product development experts, medical technology companies can:
+Goddard is an industrial design company passionate about creating impactful medical devices that prioritize quality and user-centered design.
+By partnering with our team of skilled product development experts, medical technology companies can:

 - Meet FDA regulations while accelerating time to market

 - Leverage collaborative expertise from experienced industry professionals

 - Design and build without taking on the cost of a full-time staff